Linshan-Ding/DDQN_Fluid_Model/README.md

 }
 ```
 ## contact
-If you have any questions,  feel free to contact linshan_ding@hust.edu.cn
+If you have any questions,  feel free to contact：

+Email1: linshan_ding@hust.edu.cn

+Email2: linshandingzz@gmail.com